Chandanasreej/Chandanasreej/README.md

 **Python • SVM • GNN • FastAPI**

-- Designed an intelligent system to detect fraudulent activities.
+- Developed an intelligent system focused on detecting fraudulent activities.
-- Focused on identifying fake accounts, fake reviews, and fraudulent transactions.
+- Worked on detecting fake accounts, fake reviews, and fraudulent transactions.
-- Applied Machine Learning and Deep Learning models.
+- Applied Machine Learning and Deep Learning concepts.
-- Worked on an admin dashboard for fraud visualization and quick action.
+- Designed functionality for fraud visualization and administrative action.

 ---

 ### 🗺️ Landscape Explorer

-**React.js • OpenLayers • REST API**
+**React.js • OpenLayers • Django REST API • PostgreSQL**

 - Developed and enhanced the frontend of a geospatial web application.
-- Used React.js and OpenLayers to create interactive map features.
+- Used React.js and OpenLayers for interactive maps.
-- Integrated REST APIs to fetch and display geospatial data.
+- Integrated REST APIs for geospatial data.
+- Worked with Django REST APIs and PostgreSQL.
-- Improved the user experience and interactive map functionality.
+- Improved interactive map features and user experience.

 ---

 ### 🌸 Blossom Scents – Perfume Shop

-**React.js • Node.js • MongoDB**
+**React.js • Node.js • JavaScript • MongoDB**

-- Developed a full-stack e-commerce web application for perfume product management.
+- Developed a full-stack e-commerce application for a perfume shop.
-- Designed a responsive user interface.
+- Designed a responsive and user-friendly interface.
-- Implemented CRUD operations for product management.
+- Implemented product management functionality.
-- Used MongoDB for efficient product storage and retrieval.
+- Worked with backend APIs and database integration.
+- Focused on creating a clean and attractive shopping experience.

 ---

 ## 💼 Internship Experience

-### 👩‍💻 Developer Intern — RCTS, IIT Delhi
+### 👩‍💻 Developer Intern — RCTS, IIIT Hyderabad

-**PACT Fellowship Program | Jan 2026 – Apr 2026**
+**PACT Fellowship Program**

+- Worked on software development projects.
-- Worked on frontend development and API integration.
+- Contributed to frontend development and API integration.
-- Worked on projects provided by IIT Delhi.
+- Worked with React.js and geospatial technologies.
-- Gained hands-on experience in software development.
+- Gained hands-on experience with real-world development practices.
-- Contributed to projects in a collaborative environment.
+- Worked in a collaborative development environment.

+---

 ### 👩‍💻 Full Stack Web Development Intern — Prinston Smart Engineers

-**Jan 2026 – May 2026**

-- Developed responsive web applications using HTML, CSS, JavaScript, React.js, and Node.js.
+- Developed responsive web applications.
+- Worked with HTML, CSS, JavaScript, React.js, and Node.js.
 - Worked on frontend development and backend integration.
-- Worked on API implementation.
+- Worked with APIs and application functionality.
-- Participated in testing, debugging, and deployment.
+- Participated in testing, debugging, and improving applications.

 ---